Brooklinen makes several types of sheets that are comfortable and luxurious, and in this review we discuss the pro's and the con's.

 We got one set of sheets with the windowpane pattern, which is a large linear grid pattern, and another set with the smoke stripe pattern, which reminds us of notebook paper (in the best way).
 Both of these patterns are really sleek and we think that they are neutral enough to work with any bedroom style but also add a bit more of a pop of character than say, plain white sheets, would.

 As you’ve seen above, Brooklinen’s sheets aren’t quite like the cheap pack of sheets that you can grab off the shelf at Target for $40, but they are marketed as high-quality sheets, and that definitely comes with a bit more of a price tag.

 |Full / Queen||$149|

 |King / Cal King||$169|

-That being said, we do think that these sheets are really nice and, if you are in a stage in your life where you’d like to invest in some sheets that will last you for years and years, we would vouch for these being a good bet.
+That said, we think these sheets are really nice and, if you’re in a life stage that affords you to invest in sheets that will last, we think these Brooklinen sheets are a good bet.

 The Luxe Sateen sheets are a bit more, for a queen size set, you can probably expect to spend around $150, for a king, it’ll be around $170.

 Brooklinen does seem to offer discounts pretty frequently on their sheets, and we always aim to stay up to date on any deals and promotions and might even have some coupon codes available for you right here.

 Brooklinen Classic vs Luxe